The Voices Initiative

 The Colorado News Collaborative (COLab) in partnership with Colorado Media Project, and with the support of multiple co-sponsors and community liaisons, has convened community-led working groups to support an effort to answer those questions and push for action.

 This work has given birth to four separate but related projects centering the voices of Black, Latinx, Asian, South Asian, Native Hawaiian and Pacific Islander, and Indigenous Coloradans that continue to engage journalists and non-journalists to spark more questions, ideas and plans of action that will take us into a future where the media’s power is shared and expanded by communities of color.
-We invite you to read the recommendations and join upcoming events that can lead local newsrooms to center the stories, experiences and information needs of all Coloradans.
+We invite you to read the recommendations and take action that can lead local newsrooms to center the stories, experiences and information needs of all Coloradans.

 The Four Voices Projects